iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 > Worked before but now it only records the front camera (the wrong one) and the physician says they can only see lines, like a garbled old school tv.
 Broken video...<br> :date: __2020-04-24 06:33:34__

-> The app itself is well made, but my experience made me ask myself "What's the point?".
-I have a sore throat and my ears have been bothering me for awhile so I finally decide to give this thing a shot.
-There is an option within the app that specifically states sore throat/ear problems.
-I get in touch with the provider and they tell me that both of those things require an in person evaluation.
-This is the most minor thing a person could have.
-If you can't diagnose it on the app what's the point?<br> :date: __2019-09-28 13:47:58__

 #### 1-star reviews